 Position Responsibility Employee/Contractor It is the employee's/contractor's responsibility to: comply with the Code of Conduct; act at all times in the best interests of the Company, with strict integrity and according to legal and approved Company business practices; and raise any concerns or issues with their manager.
-Manager It is a manager's responsibility to: communicate the Code of Conduct to employees and contractors; take a leadership role in observing and promoting the behaviour and standards in the Code of Conduct and related policies; and take immediate action where an employee reports a potential breach of the Code of Conduct, or where the manager observes a potential breach.
-Human Resources or Finance and Administration Representative It is the responsibility of Human Resources, or in its absence, a Finance and Administration Representative, to: conduct preliminary investigations in relation to potential breaches of the Code of Conduct; review and recommend updates of the Code of Conduct and related policies as required; and conduct training on the Code of Conduct for employees.
-Audit and Risk Committee It is the role of the Audit and Risk Committee to review the Code of Conduct, and ensure arrangements are in place for dissemination to all employees, including communicating the importance of the Code of Conduct, and monitoring compliance.
-The Audit and Risk Committee will also review and discuss with management and the auditors the overall adequacy and effectiveness of the Company's legal, regulatory and ethical compliance programs.
-The Audit and Risk Committee will receive information regarding material breaches of the Code of Conduct and Anti-Bribery and Corruption Policy, and reports of material incidents under the Company's Speak Up Policy.
+Manager It is a manager's responsibility to: communicate the Code of Conduct to employees and contractors;

+take a leadership role in observing and promoting the behaviour and standards in the Code of Conduct and related policies; and

+Nuchev | Code of Conduct

+Position

+Responsibility

+take immediate action where an employee reports a potential breach of the Code of Conduct, or where the manager observes a potential breach.

+Human Resources or Finance and Administration Representative

+It is the responsibility of Human Resources, or in its absence, a Finance and Administration Representative, to:

+- conduct preliminary investigations in relation to potential breaches of the Code of Conduct; - review and recommend updates of the Code of Conduct and related policies as required; and - conduct training on the Code of Conduct for employees.

+People and Culture Committee

+It is the role of the People and Culture Committee to review the Code of Conduct, and ensure arrangements are in place for dissemination to all employees, including communicating the importance of the Code of Conduct, and monitoring compliance.

+The People and Culture Committee will receive information regarding material breaches of the Code of Conduct and reports of material incidents under the Company's Speak Up Policy.

+Audit and Risk Committee

+The Audit and Risk Committee will review and discuss with management and the auditors the overall adequacy and effectiveness of the Company's legal, regulatory and ethical compliance programs.

+The Audit and Risk Committee will also receive information regarding material breaches of the Anti-Bribery and Corruption Policy.